Getting Started

 end

-The main_terminal.rb file is where all your application’s commands are defined.
+The main_terminal.rb file is where you define your application’s commands.
 You can add, remove, or modify commands as needed.
-This file inherits from ApplicationTerminal and includes the Terminalwire::Thor module to enable I/O streaming and current_user authentication needed to manage sessions.
+This file inherits from ApplicationTerminal to access I/O streaming and authentication features.

 # ./app/terminals/main_terminal.rb